Planning and Forecasting

 See the current day and next day’s forecast of Ontario demand in the Power Data section.

-Every calendar quarter the IESO publishes an 18-Month Outlook, which reports on the adequacy and security of resources and transmission to meet Ontario's forecast demand during this period.
+Every calendar quarter the IESO publishes the IESO Reliability Outlook (formerly known as the 18-Month Outlook), which reports on the adequacy and security of resources and transmission to meet Ontario's forecast demand.
+The summer (June) and winter (December) versions look five years forward, while the spring (March) and fall (September) versions look 18 months forward.
 To conduct its assessment, the IESO collects information from market participants such as plans for new or modified facilities and any planned outages over the study period.

 This report is used by market participants and industry stakeholders to inform their business decisions and to help plan equipment outages to ensure the reliability of Ontario's electricity system, and coordination of maintenance plans for generation and transmission equipment.

-Read more about the 18-Month Outlook and related forecast documents.
+Read more about the Reliability Outlook and related forecast documents.

 The IESO forecasts energy demand and identifies sustainable electricity solutions for Ontarians in the 18-month to 20-year timeframe.
 Planning for Ontario's future electricity happens at three levels:

 - Regional system planning